-The aim of an appropriate nutritional plan for athletic dogs is to maximize performance while minimizing the occurrence of injuries.
-When assessing the best dog food for athletic dogs, it's essential to look at the individual animal’s history, body condition and exercise expectations.
-The intensity and duration of work will determine the ideal diet composition.
+The aim of an appropriate nutritional plan for athletic dogs is to maximize performance and minimize the occurrence of injuries.
+To assess the best dog food for athletic dogs, it's essential to look at the individual animal’s history, body condition and exercise routine.
+The intensity and duration of work will determine the ideal diet composition (1, 2).

 Table of Contents

-How do you know if your dog is considered an athlete that needs a special diet?
+Before adjusting your dog's diet, you need to be sure your pet actually needs that.
+But how do you know if your dog is considered an athlete or working dog that needs a special dietary plan?

-The New York Times spoke with Dr. Joseph Wakshlag, a professor of clinical nutrition and sports medicine at Cornell University College of Veterinary Medicine about this subject.
-He said that all athletes – runners, lifters, sprinters, etc – have different nutritional requirements, and we must look at athletic dogs in a similar way:
+The New York Times spoke with Dr. Joseph Wakshlag, a professor of clinical nutrition and sports medicine at Cornell University College of Veterinary Medicine about this very subject.
+Dr. Wakshlag said that all athletes – runners, lifters, sprinters, etc – have different nutritional requirements, and we must look at athletic dogs in a similar way:

 “On the one hand, you have earthdogs — the dachshunds and such — designed for fast, short sprints, and then there are sled dogs that run 50 miles or more.
-Your typical running companion would be somewhere in between,” says Dr. Joseph Wakshlag
+Your typical running companion would be somewhere in between.”

-A good rule of thumb is that if you expect your canine to run for more than 30 minutes continuously, then this dog can be considered an athlete and a special diet is needed.
-This “special” diet for athletic dogs will boost his performance and help prevent injuries.
+A good rule of thumb is that if you expect your dog to perform some strenuous exercise such as consistent running for more than 30 minutes continuously, then this dog can be considered an athlete and a special diet is needed.
+This “special” diet for athletic dogs will boost the dog's performance, improve recovery time and help prevent injuries.

-Understanding the canine’s needs and use of energy sources, vitamins and minerals is essential to provide the right nutritional balance.
+Understanding an athletic dog's needs and use of energy sources, vitamins and minerals is essential to provide the right nutritional balance.
 If performance and injury prevention is important, then picking the best dog food for athletic dogs will not be a simple task.

-The below information is based on all the available scientific data to briefly look at the best practices of how to feed athletic dogs.
-But whether you've done the research or not, it's critical to work with a trained specialist on nutrition for athletic dogs to make a good plan of action.
+Several studies, such as 2016 one and 2014 one, have taken an extensive look at the relationship between a diet and physical performance in dogs.
+Below, I will extrapolate available scientific data to look at the best practices of how to feed athletic dogs.
+But it's still crucial for owners to work with a trained specialist on nutrition for athletic dogs to make the best dietary plan.

-Adding a lot of strenuous exercise to your dog's life makes it even more difficult to know exactly what his diet should be because it requires you to measure how much energy he exerts.
-That's where a trained specialist can help.
-They'll be able to tell you exactly how much protein, carbohydrates, vitamins and minerals your dog should be eating every day.
+Adding extra strenuous exercise to a dog's life makes it even more difficult to know exactly what that dog's diet should be because it requires you to measure how much energy the dog exerts and how many calories are burned (3).
+That's where only a qualified and trained specialist can help.

 First, let's take a look at the most important nutrients that are absolutely vital to athletic dogs and must always be present in sufficient amounts in your performance dog diet.